 Individuals interested in starting a career in the medical field, nurses or medical office staff, or those looking to develop skills may benefit from this program.
 Students will be introduced to Hispanic cultural appreciation, idioms and regional dialect adaptions, along with ways to brush up on their 2nd language skills.
 We also provide information on how to present yourself professionally, tips on marketing, state and local business requirements, good tax and accounting practices, and more.

 This program requires students to be bilingual in Spanish and English.
 Near-native fluency in the target language.
 High School Diploma or equivalency.
 Eighteen years or older.
 Submit a completed Program Application, and a Written Assessment.
-Instructions for taking the Oral Assessment follow if you pass the Written Assessment.
-For those whose scores do not qualify them for this program, we offer a Heritage Spanish (native speakers) and a Spanish Series Two course for remediation.
-No legal background is necessary.
+Students scoring 70% or better on the written assessment will be contacted via email to set up an appointment for an oral assessment via phone with our instructor.
+No medical background is necessary.
 Computer and Internet access are required to participate in this course.

 The Interpreter Written Assessment and Program Application are located online.
 The instructions are here.